Hello, I'm Susan Colleen Browne, avid gardener and lover of all things Irish!

 But I love writing Irish stories best, and I can't get enough of all things Irish—books and films, travel articles, recipes, slang, politics and culture—a passion that’s only grown after taking my first trip to Ireland.
 I've interwoven some of my travel experiences into my 7th Village of Ballydara novel, The Fairy Cottage of Ballydara...

-My brand-new release is another homesteady book, now on preorder: Little Farm in the Henhouse!
+My brand-new release is another homesteady book, available now: Little Farm in the Henhouse!